TomWright/finance-planner/README.md

 You can add transactions against a profile, and tag these transactions to get a breakdown of how you're spending your money.

+## Installation

+Download a binary from the releases page and save it as `/usr/local/bin/finance`.

 ## Usage

 ### Add a transaction